alexloh/improv-rag/README.md

 A demo is currently hosted at: https://alexloh.pythonanywhere.com/rag

+To run your own version, you need to create a .env file to store your OpenAI key, and add this line to it:

+    OPENAI_API_KEY="<Your OpenAI key>"

 ## Observations

 ChatGPT 3.5 is not great at answering improv questions, and gets about 50% of them wrong.
 After extensive testing however, it seems our authoritative source is not perfect either -- easy improvements can be made by simply scrapping more data.
 Some well-known games (eg Mind Meld, Blind Lines) are missing; while for some others the site describes uncommon ways of playing them.
 Nonetheless, the RAG-augment answers are far better than the original ones.